Essex and Suffolk Water: South Essex Waterworks Company

 Although the Langham works could supply 12 e6impgal per day, and came online in 1932, they estimated that they would still be facing a shortage by the end of the decade.
-The company obtained another Act of Parliament in 1935 for a second abstraction point on the Stour.
+The company obtained another act of Parliament, the South Essex Waterworks Act 1935 (25 & 26 Geo.
+5. c. xlviii), for a second abstraction point on the Stour.
 This was located at Stratford St. Mary, about 1.5 mi downstream from the Langham intake.
 A pumping station pumped up to 35 e6impgal of water per day to the new Abberton Reservoir, and a new treatment works was built at Layer de la Haye near its northern shore.
 Treated water was pumped to Tiptree, where it was blended with water from Langham.
 The pipeline from Stratford St. Mary was 11 mi long, while Abberton Reservoir covers an area of 1210 acre and lies in the valley of the Layer Brook.
 When full, it could hold 5700 e6impgal.
 Layer treatment works could process 125 Ml per day, and the system was designed to store water from winter rainfall for use in the summer months.

 Construction of the reservoir began in March 1936 and continued until the start of the Second World War in 1939.
 To pass under the River Colne, shafts were constructed on either side of the river, and a 12 ft diameter tunnel was excavated between the shafts.
 The miners worked in compressed air, and twin pipes of 32 in diameter were run through the tunnel.
 The original pipeline consisted of bitumen-lined steel tubes, some 34 in and some 36 in in diameter.
 A second pipeline of 40 and 42 in diameter pipes was subsequently installed.
 Filling of the reservoir began in 1939 and was completed by the end of 1940.
 Some minor commissioning work, including the Abberton pumping station, was delayed until the end of hostilities.
 The project cost £500,000.
-Many of the construction workers came from Durham, and some stayed on to run the works, including Stanley Aldridge, who had been the Engineer, and became the General Manager of the Layer works.
+Many of the construction workers came from Durham, and some stayed on to run the works, including Stanley Aldridge, who had been the engineer, and became the general manager of the Layer works.